 The things I am going to share now, I wish someone has told me earlier.
 It would have saved a lot of agony of depressing tears and sleepless nights.
-Blogging is just like any other job or even worse (yes I am talking about the corporate IT job) where your colleagues/fellow bloggers won’t reveal much because of job security or competition.
+Blogging is just like any other job or even worse where your colleagues/fellow bloggers won’t reveal much because of job security or competition.

-Since there is not much (reliable) information online and there is no hard and fast rule on how to be a successful blogger/Instagrammer.
-Every successful full-time blogger has paved their way up with their unique ideas, hard work, and dedication just like entrepreneurs do.
+Since there is not much (reliable) information online and there is no hard and fast rule on how to be a successful blogger/ social media Influencer.
+Every successful full-time blogger/influencer has paved their way up with their unique ideas, hard work, and dedication just like entrepreneurs do.
 So, think of yourself as an entrepreneur building a brand from the scratch.

 First of all, no blogger is small, don’t think that way.
 You have a certain section of the audience that would interest specific brands.
 Know your audience and approach those brands that relate to your niche with collaboration ideas.
 Not every brand will respond you back, but WHAT IF they do, isn’t it worth it.
 Create opportunities when you don’t have any.